 TransUnion CIBIL is one of the most prominent credit information bureaus in India.
 It is known to maintain the financial records of individuals and businesses.
-The data is sourced from banks and lending institutions to generate a credit report for individuals and credit ranks for businesses.
-This information helps lenders in determining the creditworthiness of an individual or a business based on their past financial behaviour and overall credit health.
+This information helps lenders determine the creditworthiness of an individual or a business based on their past financial behaviour and overall credit health.
 However, to access this data, you need to log in to the CIBIL portal.
 Let’s learn how.

 You can view your updated credit score by registering on CIBIL’s website through these three simple steps: